csangara/plength/README.md

 5. Run the program.
 Each detected region will be labeled with a red bounding box and a number.
 In case of seedlings, yellow lines are drawn over the branch determined to be a leaf.
 This could be incorrect if the leaf is too close to the main stem.
 <img src="readme-img/gui9.PNG" width="500" />

 6. Merge, remove, select, or group regions as necessary.
-The labeled image can be exported to see the numberings more clearly.The mean, standard deviation, and standard error will be recalculated for each parameter.
+The labeled image can be exported to see the numberings more clearly.
+The mean, standard deviation, and standard error will be recalculated for each parameter.

 7. Export to a csv file.